OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ---
 title: Set up an Office 365 developer subscription
-description: Join the Office 365 Developer Program and set up a subscription for building and testing solutions independent of your production environment. ms.date: 03/09/2018
+description: Set up an Office 365 developer subscription for building and testing solutions independent of your production environment. ms.date: 03/16/2018
 ---

 # Set up an Office 365 developer subscription